Direxion Daily Small Cap Bear 3X ETF (TZA) Stock Analysis

-Direxion Daily Small Cap Bear 3X ETF (TZA).
-The Direxion Daily Small Cap Bear 3X ETF (TZA) seeks to provide daily investment results, before fees and expenses, corresponding to 300% of the inverse of the Russell 2000 Index performance.
-Market cap: 0, Sector: Financial services.
+Direxion Daily Small Cap Bear 3X ETF (TZA) trades at $3.99.
+The Direxion Daily Small Cap Bear 3X ETF (TZA) seeks to provide daily investment results, before fees and expenses, corresponding to 300% of… Market cap: $254M, Sector: Financial services.

 Direxion Daily Small Cap Bear 3X ETF (TZA) provides a leveraged inverse exposure to the Russell 2000 Index, targeting sophisticated investors seeking magnified short-term returns from anticipated declines in small-cap equity values, while acknowledging the inherent risks of leveraged financial instruments in the asset management sector.